olga-senakosava/drinks-counter/README.md

 ### Code

  * JavaScript: used to add and manipulate the main content of the project.
- * HTML: used to add metadata and the --(return to my personal website) button on the top-left of the page, which is not specifically part of my JavaScript project.
+ * HTML: used to add metadata and the --return to my personal website button on the top-left of the page, which is not specifically part of my JavaScript project.
  * Sass: used for customising the --(return to my personal website) button, adding animations and making the project responsive with @media queries

 ### How to use